Faithm365/Sales-case-study/README.md

 - # Key Findings
 Sales declined steadily from 2014 to 2016.
 Similarly the quantities sold also declined which could be to a shrinking demand or reduced operations.
--All the years show negative profit margins with 2015 being the worst at (-6.34%) -The discount periods were identified as the periods when high quantities were sold.
--All the discount dates identified, showed losses suggesting that discounts were too aggressive or costs were not controlled.
 # Recommendations:
-Review pricing strategy and cost structure
-Optimize production cost
 Analyse customer behaviour
 Negotiate better discount terms rather than applying blanket discounts Control discount prices so that prices are not pushed below cost.